-Statistically, any marketer not using advanced attribution who’s spending ad dollars in 5.4 channels will be mistaken in its measurement by 5.4x.
+Statistically, any marketer not using modern attribution who’s spending ad dollars in 5.4 channels will be mistaken in its measurement by 5.4x.

-Every CFO and auditor understands the “matching principle” also referred to as activity base costing.
+Every CFO and auditor understands the “matching principle” also referred to as activity based costing.
 Unit level revenue matched to unit level cost.

-Between digital fraud, lack of online display viewability, and last click measurement used by the US Army: performance measurement fell short of basic accounting standards which inadvertently allocates credit to the lower funnel and the last marketing expense versus a full, activity-based costing approach.
+Between digital fraud, lack of online display viewability, and inaccurate ‘last click’ measurement used by the US Army: measurement failed to incorporate basic accounting standards which inadvertently allocated credit to the lower funnel and the last marketing expense…versus a full funnel, activity-based costing approach.

-Nielsen’s former Chairman & CEO John Dimling (joining C3 Metrics in 2012) said he was a champion of Nielsen and Arbitron’s ambitious but ill-fated ‘Project Apollo’ to create a single-source measurement system.
+Nielsen’s former Chairman & CEO John Dimling, who joined C3 Metrics in 2012, said he was a champion of Nielsen and Arbitron’s ambitious but ill-fated ‘Project Apollo’ to create a single-source measurement system.

-The most common error in marketing accountability is over-counting.
+Over-counting is the most common error in marketing accountability.

 When adding up revenue from siloed tracking systems, the industry over-counts conversions/KPIs by 5.4x.
-Each marketing channel and vendor tries to claim 100% of credit versus an activity-based method which is deployed every day in accounting.
+Each marketing channel and vendor tries to claim 100% of credit versus the activity-based method deployed every day in accounting.